 Changes to PACE Code C consulted on by the Home Office (December 2017) include the requirement that: "An appropriate adult who is not a parent or guardian in the case of a juvenile, or a relative, guardian or carer in the case of a vulnerable adult, must be independent of the police as their role is to safeguard the rights and entitlements of a detained person".

-- include no requirement for training or even basic knowledge of the role;
+- no requirement for training in the role;

-- include no test of person's attitude towards police or their motivations for fulfilling the role.
+- no test of person's attitude towards police or their motivations for fulfilling the role.